F5Networks/f5-azure-arm-templates/supported/cluster/3nic/existing_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Microsoft Azure.
-Traffic flows from the BIG-IP VE to the application servers.
-This is the standard "on-premise like" cloud design where the  BIG-IP VE instance is running with a management, front-end application traffic (Virtual Server) and back-end application interface.
+It also allows you to choose to deploy the HA cluster with or without network failover enabled.
+With network failover disabled, the cluster is created in a limited *Active/Active* configuration and traffic groups are not available; consequently, you cannot use connection, persistence, or session mirroring.

+When network failover is enabled, the cluster is configured in a traditional *Active/Standby* mode.
+Alternately, you can configure multiple traffic groups in the traditional *Active/Active* mode to allow each device to process traffic for the traffic group to which it is associated.
+In both of these network failover modes, Azure load balancer probes determine which BIG-IP VE device will receive application traffic.
+Mirroring and failover are available in both scenarios.

+This template also configures an optional internal Azure Load Balancer (ILB) for forwarding traffic to the internal interfaces of the BIG-IP VE devices.
+The ILB will be pre-configured with either a per-protocol or all-protocol load balancing rule, based on the internalLoadBalancer parameter value.
+When using all-protocol load balancing, you can configure the next hop on Azure User Defined Routes (UDRs) to point to the private IP address of the ILB.
+Deploy an IP forwarding virtual server on BIG-IP VE to accept this traffic and forward it to the destination.
+When using per-protocol load balancing, deploy a network virtual server on BIG-IP VE with a destination address that matches the secondary private IP addresses of the ILB load balancing rule's backend pool members.
+Note: The all-protocol ILB is currently only available in preview; you must sign up through Microsoft to enable this functionality before deploying the template.

-**Networking Stack Type:** This template deploys into an existing networking stack; the networking infrastructure must be available prior to deploying.
+**Networking Stack Type:** This template deploys into an existing networking stack; so the networking infrastructure MUST be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects.

 ## Prerequisites
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.